actions/toolkit/docs/problem-matchers.md

 }
 ```

-The following fields are available for problem matchers
+The following fields are available for problem matchers:

 ```
 {